-Things like how many kids do you have to watch, the personality type of the kids, how the kid was raised, and your personality type are factors that determine how easy your babysitting job will be.
+Things like how many children you have to watch, how they were raised and everyone’s personality type, are factors that determine how easy your babysitting job will be.
 Here are some examples:

-You might have to come up with crafts or games that both kids could do.
-Thinking ahead so that multiple kids could be engaged in an activity could make your job a bit more challenging.
+You might have to come up with crafts or games that both children could do together.
+Thinking ahead so that multiple children could be engaged in an activity could make your job a bit more challenging.

 See our 200+ babysitting activities to find the perfect games to keep kids of all ages engaged.

 Or try one of our recommended kids books that are perfect to take on babysitting jobs, they have exciting follow-on activities that kids love and parents will think you're amazing.

 The personality type and upbringing of the child factor into having an easier time babysitting as well.

 There are many similarities in personality when you group kids together by age.
 Two-year-olds start showing the desire for independence and dependence at the flip of a switch.
 They’re more prone to tantrums at this age, too.

 Read our essential guide: How to babysit difficult children for helpful strategies for dealing with tantrums.